Thread Count Guide: Down Quilts, Pillows & Mattress Toppers. graphic of lower thread count vs higher thread count with pros of each side

 The Reality of Thread Count in Luxury Bedding

-According to industry standards supported by the International Down and Feather Bureau (IDFB), the ideal range for a down proof shell is between 233 and 500 thread count.
+According to industry standards supported by the International Down and Feather Bureau (IDFB), the ideal range for a down proof shell is between 233 and 400 thread count.
 Anything below 233 risks the fill leaking through the gaps in the weave.
-Anything over 500, if it is true single ply, becomes incredibly fragile.
 When you are investing in a king size mattress topper or premium goose down pillows, you want a balance of durability, softness, and air permeability.
 Lower counts like 233 are durable and cost effective but can be noisier or starchy initially.
 Higher counts, such as the 380 thread count German Batiste we use, are virtually silent and incredibly soft from the first night.

 Technical Performance: 266 vs 380 Thread Count